 A Chicago School community member may submit a complaint of discrimination or harassment based on a Protected Category via the Student Complaint of Discrimination or Harassment Intake Form.

-To submit a complaint of sexual misconduct, visit the Title IX website for more information and an incident reporting form.
+To submit a complaint of sexual misconduct, visit the Title IX website for more information on reporting and resources.

 Image by vectorjuice on Freepik